tktran11/treets/README.md

 `pip install treets`

-## Example for data analysis on the Columbia study
+## Example for a quick data analysis on phased studies.

 ```python
 import treets.core as treets